Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 - ✓ Your income fluctuates significantly year-to-year

-- ✓ You like keeping things simple—no payroll setup, no annual filings
+- ✓ You like keeping things simple, no plan document, no annual filings

 - ✓ You might hire employees in the next 2-3 years

-- ✓ You're setting this up late in the year (after November)
+- ✓ You're setting this up late in the year and want the simplest path

 Choose Solo 401(k) If: